 Administrators can access the Enterprise Dashboard to administer and manage user accounts.
 Up to five admin accounts can be created during on-boarding.
 Adobe sends an email invitation to the specified email address.
 Admins must accept the invitation by clicking the Accept Invitation link in the email, before they can log in.

 Once accepted, an administrator can add additional administrators, or promote existing users to an admin role.

-The Overview shows you a summary of the licenses purchased with your Enterprise Term License Agreement (ETLA).
-The Overview also displays the amount of storage available with every Complete plan.
+The Overview panel shows you a summary of the licenses purchased with your Enterprise Term License Agreement (ETLA).
+The Overview panel also displays the amount of storage available with each plan.

 The Overview is designed to efficiently display a wealth of information.
 To achieve this the Overview makes use of cards.
 A card is similar to a page in a book.
 If the information is too large to fit into a single card, you can click on the dots below the card to display another group of information, just like flipping through a book.

-For example, the ETLA has the following licenses as shown the following screen:
+For example, the ETLA has the following licenses as shown on the screen:

 Enterprise Dashboard supports displaying notifications from Adobe with important information related to your organization, such as new features and entitlements, planned maintenance and other information.
 Up to three of the most recent unread notifications are displayed in the Overview panel.
 Older notifications and notifications that have been dismissed are stored in the Notification Center for easy access.

 To access the Notification Center, click the blue rectangle in the upper right corner.
 The number in the rectangle represents the number of unread notifications in your account.
 Notification Center displays all your notifications in the order they were received with the most recent one at the top.
 By scrolling down the Notification Center, you can read and manage notifications sent in the past.